droptheplot/active_json/README.md

 ### JSON

-You can access your json as any ruby `Hash` or `Array`.
+You can access your json as any ruby `Object` or `Array`.
 For example, if your database looks like this:

 ```json
 {